raufmirzayee/raufmirzayee.github.io/_talks/2024-06-07-ideal-effort.md

 - Event: [IDEAL Annual Meeting and Industry Day 2024](https://www.ideal-institute.org/2024/05/06/ideal-annual-meeting-and-industry-day-2024/)
 - Location: Chicago, IL

-Discussed the impact of effort or friction on the business outcomes for a tech company, the process for building a metric to holistically measure user effort and friction, and the applications and opportunities for using effort and friction data to improve the user experience.
+Discussed the impact of user effort and friction on the business outcomes for a tech company, the process for building a metric to holistically measure effort and friction throughout a user journey, and the applications and opportunities for using effort and friction data to improve the user experience.

 <a href= "https://github.com/maggiewolff/user-effort-index/blob/main/IDEAL%20-%20Maggie%20Wolff%20-%20User%20Effort.pdf"><img src="https://raw.githubusercontent.com/maggiewolff/maggiewolff.github.io/master/images/measuring_ux_title_slide.png
 "> </a>